lukstafi/navi-parens/README.md

 Currently, multiple cursors are not supported.

 I ignore defined-symbols that are out-of-order with respect to the syntactic structure, e.g. Python class field definitions inside methods.

+To simplify the implementation, navigating up or down a scope advances the cursor if possible.
+This is usually the desired behavior, but reduces a bit the flexibility of navigating scopes with empty (closing) delimiters.

 ## Release Notes